chaseungjoon/DavinciCode-CardGame/README.md

 9/19/23 - Set language to english, Now show "NEW" in opponent's deck as well

-05/19/25 - Improved computer's guessing algorithm (still in progress)
+05/19/25 - Improved computer's guessing algorithm (propagation needs to be added)